pjtunstall/a-ray-tracer-darkly/README.md

   // differences.
   let max_depth = 50;

-  // To compansate for the discreteness of pixels, we take samples from the area surrounding
+  // To compensate for the discreteness of pixels, we take samples from the area surrounding
   // the pixel and average the resulting light (color) values together.
 Higher values (more
   // samples) give a smoother, less pixelated look. let samples_per_pixel = 10;